Chronic Suicidality and Self-Harm in Borderline Personality Disorder: Managing the Risk

 - the functions of self-harm

-- talking with the at-risk borderline client and managing the dynamics in the room
+- talking with the at-risk borderline client and managing the dynamics

 - knowing and observing our own emotional responses and counter-transference